Does fat shaming work? New research has the answer

-Older children and teenagers may have a higher risk of obesity if they consistently don’t get enough sleep, according to new research.
+According to new research older children and teenagers may have a higher risk of obesity if they consistently don’t get enough sleep.

 10. For adolescents, pre-pregnancy BMI directly linked to excess pregnancy weight gain

 Weight gain during pregnancy is an issue every pregnant woman faces.
-Research shows that pre-pregnancy body mass index, or BMI, and ethnicity might signal a likelihood for obesity later in life.
+Research shows that pre-pregnancy body mass index, BMI, and ethnicity might signal a likelihood of obesity later in life.

 11. Moms of obese children use different words to restrict eating